2black0/MicroPython-ESP32-BLE/README.md

 MicroPython Firmware: esp32-idf4-20210202-v1.14.bin (download here https://micropython.org/download/esp32/)

 How to use:
-1. Copy main.py into your device
+1. Copy main.py into ESP32
-2. Restart your device
+2. Restart ESP32
 3. Connect the Android with Bluetooth of ESP32 in Serial Bluetooth Terminal apps
 4. send 'red_led' in Serial Bluetooth Terminal for turn on / off the led in ESP32
 5. send 'read_temp' and 'read_hum' for read temperature and humidity from HDC1080